 What do the memorial ash stones look like?

 The stones vary in size, shape, and colour.
 The size of a stone can vary from the size of a thumbnail to the size of your palm.
 The colour is usually close to white can come in various hues and textures.

-They have a similar hardness to regular stones, so they will not disintegrate or dissolve on their own, nor will they break down in water.
-The stones are also not likely to break if dropped; however, they may break if there is a lot of force if dropped.
+They have a hardness similar to regular stones, so they will not disintegrate or dissolve on their own or break down in water.
+The stones are also not likely to break if dropped; however, they may break if there is a lot of force when dropped.

-The company does not fully understand the cause of the colour or texture variation, but it is currently gathering data to gain further insight.
-However, since the process does not allow for much personalization, customers cannot pick the size, colour, or shape of the solidified remains.
+The company does not fully understand the cause of the colour or texture variation, but it is gathering data to gain further insight.
+However, since the process does not allow for much personalization, customers cannot pick the solidified remains' size, colour, or shape.

 Where is this process available?

 The process is currently only available within the United States and Canada.